Skip to main content

 CIL Discretionary Review

-The Council has committed to a discretionary review process for Community Infrastructure Levy (CIL) cases, which will allow eligible applicants to request a review and reassessment of their charge in cases where they believe an error has been made by the Council.
+The council has committed to a discretionary review process for Community Infrastructure Levy (CIL) cases, which will allow eligible applicants to request a review and reassessment of their charge in cases where they believe an error has been made.

 It is not intended to enable the review of a CIL charge where the CIL liability has been assumed by a developer (whether that be an individual or a company).